Cathedral Basilica of the Sacred Heart (Newark): Pre-dedication

 The new bishop, Thomas Joseph Walsh, opened the cathedral even though construction was ongoing.
 Walsh believed it was time for the cathedral to be open even though it was unfinished.

 The first ordination was his own as Bishop of Newark on May 1, 1928.
 A Pontifical Mass followed, celebrated by Father Joseph H. Conroy, with a crowd of nearly 4,000 people.

-Walsh's elevation to Archbishop of Newark took place on April 27, 1938.
+Upon the elevation of the Diocese of Newark to the rank of archdiocese by Pope Pius XI, Walsh was appointed its first archbishop on December 10, 1937.
 He celebrated his Silver Jubilee on July 29, 1943, and the 50th anniversary of his ordination as a priest on May 1, 1950.

-During the pre-dedication, Walsh ordained six bishops in the cathedral.
+During the pre-dedication service, Walsh ordained six bishops in the cathedral.

+Opening and 20th century events (before 1995 elevation to basilica)

 Dedication

 After nearly 95 years of planning and building, Thomas Aloysius Boland, Archbishop of Newark, finally dedicated the Cathedral of the Sacred Heart on October 19, 1954.
 During the ceremony, Boland received the pallium from then-Archbishop Amleto Giovanni Cicognani, Apostolic Nuncio (delegate) to the United States.

 Post-dedication

-The Reverend Monsignor Joseph A. Doyle, who spent his entire priestly life in the cathedral parish, was appointed first rector.
+The Father Monsignor Joseph A. Doyle, who spent his entire priestly life in the cathedral parish, was appointed first rector.

 In addition to the six bishops he ordained during the pre-dedication, Boland ordained many priests in this cathedral and showed people's contributions in this church.

 Thousands came to celebrate his Golden Jubilee in 1972.
 In 1974, Pope Paul VI named as Boland's successor Peter Leo Gerety from Portland, Maine.